Find out what some of our graduates are doing today in pursuing their successful careers.

 Whether you’re a new automotive technician just starting out or an experienced professional in the field, it’s important to have the right tools.
 The difference between a good technician and a great one is often their ability to know what tools to use and when to use them.

-At Universal Technical Institute, we know that tools are everything when it comes to preparing for a career in the automotive industry.
-This is why we’ve teamed up with Snap-on, a leading manufacturer of high-end tools and equipment for professionals in the transportation industry, to provide you with a complete automotive technician tool list.
+At Universal Technical Institute, we know that tools are an essential part of preparing for a career in the automotive industry.1 This is why we’ve teamed with Snap-on®, a leading manufacturer of high-end tools and equipment for professionals in the transportation industry, to provide you with a complete automotive technician tool list.

-Additionally, thanks to UTI’s relationship with Snap-on, graduates can affordably acquire professional tools for their new career.
-Students receive exclusive discounts on Snap-on tools while they complete their program, allowing them to start building a set of professional level tools they are expected to have when applying for jobs.
+Additionally, thanks to UTI’s relationship with Snap-on, graduates can affordably acquire professional tools as they take the first steps toward their new careers.
+Students receive discounts on Snap-on tools while they complete their program, allowing them to start building a set of professional-level tools they are expected to have when applying for jobs.19

 UTI stands behind the quality of Snap-on tools and equipment.
 In fact, as a group, UTI students purchase the most Snap-on tools in the U.S. behind the military!